loopholelabs/drafter/README.md

 Drafter doesn't concern itself with networking aside from its simple NAT and port forwarding implementations.
 If you're interested in a more full-fledged, production-ready networking solution with support for advanced networking rules and zero-downtime live migrations of network connections, check out [Loophole Labs Architect](https://architect.run/).

+### How Can I Change the Environment Variables, Volume Mounts or Startup Command of the OCI Image to Start?

+Drafter doesn't work with OCI images, instead it works directly with [OCI runtime bundles](https://github.com/opencontainers/runtime-spec/blob/main/bundle.md) which can be created from an OCI image with commands such as `podman create` or `umoci unpack`.
+These OCI runtime bundles are then copied to an EXT4 file system and passed to an OCI runtime in the guest VM.
+Drafter includes a minimal implementation of the OCI image to OCI runtime bundle conversion process (see [Building a VM Blueprint Locally](#building-a-vm-blueprint-locally)) and utility targets such as `make unpack/oci` and `make pack/oci`, which allow you to unpack an OCI image to an OCI runtime bundle, adjust the OCI `config.json` file (at `out/oci-runtime-bundle/config.json`), and then pack the OCI image to an EXT4 file system.

+Drafter doesn't concern itself with the actual process of building the underlying VM images aside from this simple build tooling.
+This is because it also supports starting any other Linux distribution without any OCI integration, such as a Valkey instance running directly in the guest operating system, or running a full-fledged Docker daemon in the guest.
+If you're looking for a more advanced and streamlined process, like streaming conversion and startup of OCI images, a way to replicate/distribute packages or a build service, check out [Loophole Labs Architect](https://architect.run/).

 ## Acknowledgements

 - [Loophole Labs Silo](github.com/loopholelabs/silo) provides the storage and data migration framework.